Weeqe1/Enantioseparation/README.md

 1. **Dataset Construction**: Prepares the molecular dataset by generating 3D structures and calculating descriptors.
 2. **Model Training**: Trains the selected model (e.g., GAT or other baseline models) using the preprocessed dataset.
-3. **Evaluation**: Models are evaluated using metrics like RMSE, MAE, and RÂ².
+3. **Evaluation**: Models are evaluated using metrics like RMSE, MAE, and R?.
 4. **Results Visualization**: Use matplotlib to visualize model performance.
 This generates a Hexbin scatter plot (showing predicted versus true retention times, annotated with performance metrics) and an error histogram (showing the distribution of prediction errors).
 ### Model Architecture